 Table.
-4.4.13 - 125.
+4.4.8 - 100.
 Setting parameters for operating time characteristics.

-Name Range Step Default Description Retrip time delay 0.0001800.000s 0.005s 0.100s Retrip start the timer.
+Name Range Step Default Description Retrip NoYes - Yes Retrip enabled or disabled.
+When the retrip is disabled, the output will not be visible and the TRetr setting parameter will not be available.
+Retrip time delay 0.0001800.000s 0.005s 0.100s Retrip start the timer.
 This setting defines how long the starting condition has to last before a RETRIP signal is activated.
 CBFP 0.0001800.000s 0.005s 0.200s CBFP starts the timer.
 This setting defines how long the starting condition has to last before the CBFP signal is activated.